react-querybuilder/react-querybuilder/README.md

   formatQuery(query, { format: 'sql', fields: [{ name: 'firstName', validator: () => false }] })
 ); // "(lastName = 'Vai')"
 ```

+A basic form of validation will be used by `formatQuery` for the "in", "notIn", "between", and "notBetween" operators when the output format is "sql", "parameterized", or "mongodb".
+This validation is used regardless of the presence of any `validator` options either at the query or field level.

+- Rules that specify an "in" or "notIn" `operator` will be deemed invalid if the rule's `value` is neither an array with at least one element (`value.length > 0`) nor a non-empty string.
+- Rules that specify a "between" or "notBetween" `operator` will be deemed invalid if the rule's `value` is neither an array of length two (`value.length === 2`) nor a string with exactly one comma that isn't the first or last character (`value.split(',').length === 2` and neither element is an empty string).

 ### Defaults